mukundsolanki/Quizit-the-quiz-app/README.md

 - Certificate generation⚙️: Once the user completes all the quizzes, an email is sent to them with a certificate attached.
 - Firebase integration🔥: Firebase is used for user authentication, storing quiz data, and sending completion emails.

+## Download:
+   You can Download and test the app from here: [HERE](https://drive.google.com/file/d/1y-10pblS_sdidJVJ1f40It9HkHfoOE-z/view?usp=sharing)

 ## Installation👨‍💻:

 1. Clone the repository: